|Nutritional Guidelines (per serving)|

 Bake balls until golden brown on top and the dough balls feel somewhat “stiff” when squeezed.
 Remove from oven and let stand 10 minutes.

-Note: At this point, if not being served in the context of a meatless Christmas Eve dinner, all this needs is some kiełbasa, and perhaps some good mustard.
+- If not being served in the context of a meatless Christmas Eve dinner, all this needs is some kiełbasa, and perhaps some good mustard.